ncatlab/nlab-content/pages/7/1/7/4/24717/content.md

 This discreteness condition is precisely the globularity condition and the sets underlying these discrete substructures are the sets of cells in the strict $n$-category.

-For instance, in the case $n=2$, strict 2-categories are double categories in which the category of objects and vertical arrows is discrete.
+For instance, in the case $n=2$, strict 2-categories are [[double category|double categories]] in which the category of objects and vertical arrows is discrete.
 In pictures:
 \begin{imagefromfile}
 "file_name": "2-Cat.jpg",
 "width": 800